abbottwhitley/autonomous_vehicle_design/module_mpu6050/lesson8/README.md

 | gyro y | 18 |
 | gyro z | 18 |

-Total clock cyles = 1 x 8 + 1 x 9 + 7 * 18 = 143 clock cycles
+Total clock cyles = (7 + 1 + 1) + 1 x 9 + 7 * 18 = 144 clock cycles

 <br>
-At 100 kHZ, 143 clock cycles require 1.43 ms. There will be additional overhead time due to the Arduino programming code function calls.
-A 1.43 ms time period corresponds to a frequency of approximately 699 Hz, slower than the possible 1 kHz sample rate.
+At 100 kHZ, 144 clock cycles require 1.44 ms. There will be additional overhead time due to the Arduino programming code function calls.
+A 1.44 ms time period corresponds to a frequency of approximately 694 Hz, slower than the possible 1 kHz sample rate.

 The MPU 6050 also supports an i2c fast mode clock frequency of 400 kHZ.
-At 400 kHz, 143 clock cycles require 0.36 ms, a frequency of 2778 Hz.
+At 400 kHz, 144 clock cycles require 0.36 ms, a frequency of 2778 Hz.

 Let's examine how program design choices affect program execution speed:
 - I2C clock frequency